AudioKit/AudioKit/README.md

 To add AudioKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/AudioKit/AudioKit` for the URL.
 Check the use branch option and enter `main` (for official releases) or `develop` (for cutting edge).

-Installing AudioKit via Cocoapods is still somewhat supported, via pre-compiled XCFrameworks.
-A pod for AudioKitUI is no longer provided.
+Installing AudioKit via CocoaPods is still somewhat supported, via pre-compiled XCFrameworks.
+A pod for [AudioKitUI](https://github.com/AudioKit/AudioKitUI) is no longer provided.

 ## Documentation